 What is today’s Wordle answer?

-Here you go.
-The answer to the April 2 (1383) Wordle is CURSE.
+Here’s your midweek win.
+The answer to the April 30 (1411) Wordle is IDLER.

 Keep up to date with the most important stories and the best deals, as picked by the PC Gamer team.